 - ASU is among five university research teams that are funded by NASA’s Aeronautics University Leadership Initiative to explore improving aviation.

 - U.S. News and World Report ranked ASU #1 in Engineering Innovation.

 Extra-curricular aerospace-related activities are available to all students like the Sun Devil Satellite Lab, a team designing and building an earth-imaging satellite.

 Find and apply for relevant scholarships.

 Be sure to check out Fulton Schools’ scholarships available to both new and continuing students at engineering.asu.edu/scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Program objectives and outcomes

-The aerospace engineering undergraduate program has the following program objectives:
+The aerospace engineering undergraduate program has the following program educational objectives:

 - Graduates of the aerospace engineering program should have attained one or more of the following objectives within a few years after completing their degrees: